 For a start, obviously, it’s Mum.
 Fifty years of history.
 So much emotional baggage.
 Whatever your feelings are about a parent, if you’re there when they start needing help, it’s unspeakably hard to reverse those lifelong roles.
 If they don’t know – don’t believe (because they can no longer assimilate events) – they need help, it’s that much harder, and if they vaguely suspect that they might need it but don’t like what that implies – well, that’s just a minefield of misery for all concerned.

-Multiply that by an order of magnitude in our case because everyone involved is emotionally over-excitable off the bloody scale, and then another because we’re all also empaths, our emotions chronically bound up with everyone else’s – add a measure of family dysfunction, because who doesn’t? – and I’m not sure the words exist to fully render this picture in all its knotted, technicolour heartache.
+Multiply that by an order of magnitude in our case because everyone involved is emotionally over-excitable off the bloody scale, another because teh stubborn is genetic, and then another because we’re all also empaths, our emotions chronically bound up with everyone else’s – add a measure of family dysfunction, because who doesn’t? – and I’m not sure the words exist to fully render this picture in all its knotted, technicolour heartache.

 And yet it’s so simple, according to the doctors.
 We’ve had many, most of them phenomenally unhelpful.
 Some have been blunt or downright callous, one was arrogant beyond belief, one properly negligent, one cannot make eye contact and seems to be trying to get us out of her office in record time.
 Not one, in the eighteen months since diagnosis, has explained the process of caring for someone with dementia.
 The government agent who came in January said Mum wouldn’t qualify for the government’s care plan; the most recent doctor snorted and rolled his eyes.
 Then he spelled out, in terms precise as knives, who we had to call in what order, what our options are and all their consequences.
 None of it is pretty.
 None of it is what Mum would want.